TitaniumCoder477/plex-media-server/Plex Media Server Overview.md

 - Towards the bottom you'll find the Value and J Series, both of which are inexpensive options for home use.
 - I have the DS220j which is the cheapest NAS that has two bays.
 It serves my purposes fine.
 I would recommend a 2-bay or 4-bay such as that model, DS218 or DS418.
 - (If you started out with an inexpensive 2-bay model and really liked it but eventually wanted to upgrade, you could migrate your data to a 4-bay model and then give the 2-bay to one of your kids)
 - With a Synology NAS, you can optionally sync your data to the Backblaze B2 cloud storage for an inexpensive offsite copy (approx $5 per TB of cloud storage).
 Backblaze is a publicly traded US company which means they are 100% subject to SEC regulations concerning privacy and security.
+Here's a good guide for that: https://www.backblaze.com/blog/synology-cloud-backup-guide/
 - Once you settle on a model, you can purchase it directly from Amazon.com.

 ### Hard drives for the NAS

 The NAS unit doesn't come with any drives, so that the new owner can "build out the space" according to need and desire.
 Virtually any 3.5" SATA drives will work, but you always want to have the same model and size drives (usually a requirement for RAID).

+*Some sellers on Amazon will bundle drives with the NAS, but I recommend purchasing the drives separately to get more "bang for your buck" and to ensure you have drive warranties.

 - Keep in mind that drives are pretty expensive, so if you get a 4-bay NAS, you'll end up with more drive cost!
 - If you want new drives, I recommend Western Digital Red or Red Pro.
 Some "Red" modules have the acronym "SMR."
 Avoid these.
 It's a long story, but they are not good NAS drives.
 Only get WD drives that have the "CMR" acronym.
 - New drives will have warranties, either 3 or 5 years, but they are more expensive than refurbished drives.